codecheckers/codecheckers.github.io/index.md

 See the [process page](/process) for details about the stakeholders and dimensions of variations in CODECHECKs within a scholarly peer review.
 The [CODECHECK community process](/guide/community-process) describes a concrete realisation, including practical requirements and steps.

-**If you want to get involved as a codechecker in the community or want to apply the CODECHECK principles in your journal or conference, see the [Get Involved](/get-involved) page.**
+**If you want to get involved as a codechecker in the community, or if you want to apply the CODECHECK principles in your journal or conference, please take a look at the [Get Involved](/get-involved) page.**

 ------